Cascade Trainer GUI

 • Video: A video file with the detected objects highlighted with a red rectangle will be created.
 In this case Path should point to a video file that will be created after the test completes.
 Note that this option will only work if Video is selected in the input settings.

-Use Cropper tool to crop images from the object you want to detect.
+You can also use Cropper tool to crop images from the object you want to detect.
 It provides very simple tools to achieve this.
 Try to use relevant negative images and always separately train objects that are too much visually different.
+You can crop images from frames in a video file or from a folder full of images.

 Updated: October 19, 2016 (Fixed an issue with file names in positive and negative images folders.)